-- 56. The Ministry of Religious Affairs and Culture is the main authority dealing with physical and cultural resources.
-The Environmental Conservation Law provides the MONREC with the mandate to "cooperatewith the relevant Government departments and Government organizations in the matters of environmental conservation for perpetualexistence of cultural heritage sites and natural heritage sites, cultural monuments and natural areasstipulated under any existing law."The key laws and regulations concerning Physical Cultural Resources protections in Myanmarare described the following section: - The Protection and Preservation of Cultural Heritage Regions Law (1998) (Amended in 2009); The law provides definitions of cultural heritage resources to be protected or preserved under this law.
+56. The Ministry of Culture (MOC) is the main authority dealing with physical and cultural resources.
+The Environmental Conservation Law provides the MONREC with the mandate to "cooperate with the relevant Government departments and Government organizations in the matters of environmental conservation for perpetual existence of cultural heritage sites and natural heritage sites, cultural monuments and natural areas stipulated under any existing law."
+The key laws and regulations concerning Physical Cultural Resources protections in Myanmar are described the following section:

+- The Protection and Preservation of Cultural Heritage Regions Law (1998) (Amended in 2009); The law provides definitions of cultural heritage resources to be protected or preserved under this law.
 The law provides definitions of; Ancient Monuments; Ancient Sites; Precinct of Ancient Monument; Ancient Monumental Zone; Ancient Site Zone; Protected and Preserved Zone; and Cultural Heritage Region.

-The Act provides legal backing to the Ministry of Religious Affairs and Culturethrough restrictions on construction and extension as well as types of buildings allowed in the zones.
-The law specifically states that the Ministry of Religious Affairs and Culture must provide permission prior to the construction, renovation or extension of any building in Ancient Site and Ancient

-Monument Zones.
-The Protected and Preserved Zone will allow more types of development but these must also receive permission from the Ministry of Religious Affairs and Culture.
-The law was amended in 2011 to state that the expression "existed before 1886" should be changed to "that have existed since 100 years before the date on which the Department made enquiries as an ancient monument".

-- Instruction to the 1998 law (2014): Additional detailed requirements (Disciplines) have been created under the Protection and Preservation of Cultural Heritage Regions Law to provide updated rules and regulations for controlling and ensuring acceptability of development within the existing and planned heritage zones.
-Each new set of regulations will supersede earlier versions and the Instruction Order No. 2/2014 and 3/2014should be used as the current reference point for development controls in the Heritage Zones.
+The Act provides legal backing to the MOC through restrictions on construction and extension as well as types of buildings allowed in the zones.
+The law specifically states that the Ministry of Culture must provide permission prior to the construction, renovation or extension of any building in Ancient Site and Ancient Monument Zones.
+The Protected and Preserved Zone will allow more types of development but these must also receive permission from the MOC.
+The law was amended in 2011 to state that the expression "existed before 1886" should be changed to "that have existed since 100 years before the date on which the Department made enquiries as an ancient monument".3 existing and planned heritage zones.
+Each new set of regulations will supersede earlier versions and the Instruction Order No. 2/2014 and 3/2014 (Annex 12) should be used as the current reference point for development controls in the Heritage Zones.
 The regulations prescribe rules to be abided by in the Monument Zone (MZ) and Ancient Site Zone, also known as the Archaeological Zone (AZ)/Protected and Preserved Zone (PZ), also known as Buffer Zone referring to Article 30 (b) of "The Protection and Preservation of Cultural Heritage Regions Law".